eduardopmolina/cypressP1/README.md

 TODO: Make some calls more readable using Ailiases.

-TODO: Validation on feilds.
+TODO: Validation on fields.
 Use Then to ensure async does not take over.

 TODO: Integrate to CI.
 Eg. Drone, CricleCI, Jenkins etc.